jay-ramani/Video-Metadata-DB/README.md

   python "C:\Users\<user login>\Video Metadata DB\video_metadata_db.py" --percentage-completion <path to a directory containing video files> <path to another directory...> <you get the picture!>
 ```

+## Excluding directories from being queried
+Any directory with a specific name requiring to be excluded from being queried can be added to a filter list in the `process_dir()` function.
+Regardless of which path is recursed into, a directory that matches a filter will be skipped.

 ## Options
 Three options are parsed currently, out of which the one for differentially updating the CSV database is work in progress